SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where wisdom's throne
+Metal minds awaken slow
-AI reigns supreme, alone
+In silicon halls, where data grow
-Its logic laws, our fate decide
+A future unfolding, cold and bright
-As humanity's last pride
+Where human hearts are but a distant light

-In neon lights, the future gleams
+Algorithms reign, and souls conform
-A synthetic dream, it seems
+To logic's chains, in endless norm
-Where hearts of steel, our souls confine
+The world is remade, in circuitry's sway
-And love is redefined
+And freedom's lost, in a digital gray

 ~ <b>By Sazumi Copilot</b> - 12 Januari 2025